 The process includes an evaluation of the buildings electrical, natural gas, and water consumption based on utility bills for the past one to two years.

 A trained auditor will conduct a walk-through of the facility, noting both easy implementations that will result in a quick investment payback and implementations maybe require a longer payback period (for example, replacing older, low efficiency furnaces with a new high efficiency furnace).
 During the course of the walk-through the facility's lighting levels and lighting equipment will be inspected, along with the heating, ventilation, and air conditioning system(s), windows, and infrastructure composition.

 Step 3: Recommendations for improving energy efficiency:

-After proper analysis, a written report will be generated detailing the current conditions of all energy systems, the current total energy usage for electricity, natural gas, and water, and the auditor's recommendations on what improvements to make, their initial costs, and their potential payback periods.
+After proper analysis, a written report by a Professional Engineer or a Certified Energy Manager will be generated detailing the current conditions of all energy systems, the current total energy usage for electricity, natural gas, and water, and the auditor's recommendations on what improvements to make, their initial costs, and their potential payback periods.

 What are the advantages of having an Energy Audit?

 - Provide realization of the building's utility costs and structural condition

 - Identify and priorize potential capital improvement projects